 The first level is about the vision.
 The product is specified often with help of an elevator statement that describes who the product is, what the product is, who is a competitor, what kind of problem it solves.
 Later this sentence is detailed with help of a business model canvas or lean canvas.
-Customer segments are described with Value proposition canvases, customer journey, personas or empathy map.
+Customer segments are described with Value proposition canvases, customer journey, personas, or empathy maps.
 Only then the product manager or product owner starts to work on the product backlog.

 Product refinement/grooming is done typically multiple times per year.
 The product backlog is managed with help of a user stories map or a linear list.
-Every requirement is written in a special “User Story” format describing more who need it, why is that feature needed, and what it should do.
+Every requirement is written in a special “User Story” format describing more who needs it, why is that feature needed, and what it should do.
 Additional details like acceptance criteria, UI design, UX are added later in preplanning or planning sessions.

 Release and sprint planning